denizdogan/dhall-nginx/README.md

 ## Documentation

+### Examples

+The easiest way to get started is probably by looking at the examples in [./_tests/](./_tests/) where you can find pairings of Dhall input files and their output Nginx configurations.
+Note that some of the output files will look slightly different from what they were based on, because this library doesn't support e.g. `include` directives -- instead of that, just use Dhall's mechanisms to "include" parts.

+**example** - just a random configuration

+**nginx** - implementation of [Full Example Configuration](https://www.nginx.com/resources/wiki/start/topics/examples/full/) from the Nginx docs

+**wordpress** - implementation of the [Wordpress recipe](https://www.nginx.com/resources/wiki/start/topics/recipes/wordpress/)

 ### Access rules (`allow` and `deny`)

 Since the internal order of the `allow` and `deny` directives matters, they are configured as a list of "access rules".
 Their common type is called [`access_rule`](./directives/ngx_http_access_module/access_rule/type.dhall).